X-Ii7x/Discord-Token-And-Password-Grabber/README.md

 ### [🔗 Discord Link](https://discord.gg/VRgx9ybttS)

-# Ii7x
-Official Ii7x repos

-# What is Ii7x ?
-Ii7x is an educational purpose only open-source Discord Malware.
-With an easy to build panel and a "premium" feature (Join Discord for more infos)

 # Terms
 - [x] You only use it for educational or private purposes.
 - [x] Reselling is forbidden.